-Happiness Concierge founder Rachel Service dropped into Hub William Street to share their tips on how to set yourself apart from the crowd, create your brand, and get noticed.
+Happiness Concierge founder Rachel Service presented to Hub members, sharing their tips on how to set yourself apart from the crowd, create your brand, and get noticed.

 What people say about you when you’re not in the room directly influences the opportunities that land on your desk.